• United Kingdom

 The Square payment and POS app has been downloaded more than 33 million times and features 2 million+ active sellers.

-The San Francisco-based program is a payment processor that acts as a SaaS with customizable ecommerce and invoice templates.
+The San Francisco-based programme is a payment processor that acts as a SaaS with customisable ecommerce and invoice templates.
 The initial setup includes both hardware (Square Reader) and software that can be easily downloaded on an Apple iPad, iPhone, or Android device.

 What Does Square Do?